kai-nevins/PowerShell-Cheat-Sheet/README.md

 Running multiple commands in a "pipeline" ( | ) causes the output of each command to be passed to the next, running each in sequence.
 It's important to know that any commands placed in parenthesis runs first, and can contain their own pipelines.

 ## Week 4 - Pipeline, Cont.
+When working with different commands, it's important to look into the syntax of each, to make sure things won't break on a user when trying to run it.